Monthly Children's Programs:

 TODDLER TOWN: Come in ANY TIME and play and spend time in your library.
 We have all sorts of toys to choose from thanks to the Friends of Elkins Public Library.

-CES OUTREACH: We are pleased to be in the classrooms every month at CES.
-It is a pleasure to serve the young people of this town, you are reading at record numbers!
+YOUTH OUTREACH: We are pleased to be in the classrooms every month at CES and Dewey School at Canterbury Shaker Village It is a pleasure to serve the young people of this town, you are reading at record numbers!

 WINTER WARM UP, BIG TRUCK DAY AND SUMMER READING EVENTS LISTED BELOW!